 Size: mostly 3/8 to 1 1/2 inch pieces

 This is a deep green jasper with zones of white and translucent agate and quartz.
 You might find a few pieces with a little bit of red or yellow.
-It can be tumble polished to a very bright luster.
+This jasper, mined in India can be tumble polished to a very bright luster.
 See the photo below of a batch that we tumbled and the polishing procedure that was used.

 This mix is perfect for the beginner.
 It has a range of particle sizes from approximately 3/8" (9 mm) to 1 1/2"" (38 mm) and should require little to no preparation before tumbling.